Jiropole/SwiftEDR/README.md

     .modifier(EDRModifier(profile: .Defaults.hdrBloom))
 ```

-Sadly, most SwiftUI views will not deal gracefully with HDR colors.
+Unfortunately, most SwiftUI views will not deal gracefully with HDR colors.
 However, it does work for shapes, so one workaround is to display a shape using HDR color, masked to the target view.
-I'll try to improve this "naked" use case when time permits.
+Improving the powers of this modifier is in the queue.

 ### EDRCanvas View
 The original intent behind this package!
 This view is a drop-in replacement for SwiftUI Canvas that supports generative content that is adaptive to wider dynamic ranges.
 But why bother, you ask?
 Why not just use that sweet modifier on a Canvas?